mazzz1y/iptv-gateway/docs/config/playlists.md

 # Playlists

 Playlists define collections of IPTV channels from M3U/M3U8 sources.
-Each playlist can contain multiple sources and custom processing rules.
+Each playlist can contain multiple sources with proxy configuration.

 ## YAML Structure